Resorts World Sentosa

 Resorts World Sentosa (abbreviation: RWS) is an integrated resort on the island of Sentosa, which is located off the southern coast of Singapore.
-The key attractions within RWS include one of Singapore's two casinos, a Universal Studios Singapore theme park, which is the second Universal Studios theme park in Asia after Universal Studios Japan and the first in Southeast Asia, the Adventure Cove Waterpark, as well as the S.E.A.
-Aquarium, which is the world's second largest oceanarium.
+The key attractions within RWS include one of Singapore's two casinos, Universal Studios Singapore theme park (which is the second Universal Studios theme park in Asia after Universal Studios Japan and the first in Southeast Asia) the Adventure Cove Waterpark, as well as the Singapore Oceanarium, which is the world's second largest oceanarium.

 First conceived in 2006, the S$6.59 billion (US$5.03 billion) resort was developed by Genting Singapore, and construction began in 2007.
-It was the third most expensive building ever constructed when it was completed 2010.
+It was the third most expensive building ever constructed when it was completed in 2010.
 The resort occupies approximately 50 ha of land and directly employs up to 15,000 people.
 The soft launch of the first four hotels took place on 20 January 2010, with the FestiveWalk shopping mall following on 1 February.

 The casino began operations on 14 February 2010 on the first day of the Chinese New Year.
 The Maritime Experiential Museum opened on 15 October 2011 and the last attraction opened on 22 November 2012, known as The Marine Life Park.
 The grand opening of the entire integrated resort was held on 7 December 2012, which was officiated by the country's Prime Minister Lee Hsien Loong together with Genting Group Chairman Lim Kok Thay.
-Resorts World Sentosa is also capable of holding large-scale exhibitions.
+Resorts World Sentosa is also capable of holding large-scale exhibitions, and was host to the 2024 World Chess Championship.

 History

 Construction

 Construction of Resorts World Sentosa Singapore began on 16 April 2007 on the demolished plot of Imbiah Lookout.
 It opened after 34 months of construction on 20 January 2010.

-Crockfords Tower, Hard Rock Hotel Singapore, Festive Hotel and Hotel Michael opened 20 January 2010, followed by FestiveWalk on 31 January 2010.
+Festive Hotel opened on 7 January 2010.
+Hotel Michael opened on 13 January 2010.
+Crockfords Tower and Hard Rock Hotel Singapore opened on 20 January 2010, followed by FestiveWalk on 31 January 2010.
 Resorts World Sentosa Casino opened on 14 February 2010.
+Resorts World Sentosa's grand opening was on 7 December 2012.